Parent Letter

 Have your child predict the cost of gasoline and how far you can travel on one full tank based on your car’s mileage.

-+ Going on Vacation!
++ Going on Vacation

 Car: Before the vacation, ask your child to